SAAADT-Developer-Studio/agora/scraper/app/providers/README.md

 Identify the RSS feed URL for the target website.
 This can typically be found by:

-This is a usefull site for finding the url: https://lighthouseapp.io/tools/feed-finder
+This is a useful site for finding the url: https://lighthouseapp.io/tools/feed-finder

 - **Viewing Page Source:** Inspect the HTML source code for `<link>` tags with the following attributes:
   - `rel="alternate"`